-Evergreen & Best Email Marketing Tips
+List of Best Email Marketing Tips

-Devise a catchy subject line
+1. Devise a catchy subject line

 Here is the main rule for all headlines and subject lines: make them concise.
 Also, they should be somehow related to the content of your email.
 Don’t make them too blurry, but don’t let them be too obvious either.
-Let your subject line maintain the intrigue and promise the closure at the same time.
+Let your subject line maintain the intrigue and promise closure at the same time.
 Get rid of any fill words; every word should serve a particular purpose.

-Avoid spam triggers
+2. Avoid spam triggers

 While this refers to subject lines, it is worth mentioning on its own: Make sure you don’t have any spam triggers in your subject field.
 These can be any of the following: buy, deal, offer, cash, discount, great, 100%, open now, only, hello, free, dear friend, and the like.
 In other words, avoid (another spam trigger word, by the way) anything that makes your email look like an obvious promo or an impersonal cold email.

-Create good-looking templates
+3. Create good-looking templates

-Make every email personal
+4. Make every email personal

-Use a signature
+5. Use a signature

-Make sure you have a powerful signature that states who you are and how to contact you, add your logo and provide social buttons.
+Make sure you have a powerful signature that states who you are and how to contact you, add your logo, and provide social buttons.
 These are the most important elements.
-If you want to learn more, go to the NEWOLDSTAMP website and have a look at a broad selection of email signature examples.
+If you want to learn more, go to the NEWOLDSTAMP website and look at a broad selection of email signature examples.
 Once you have a design in mind, go to the building tool and create your custom signature.

 Do the testing.
 Without it, you will never know what works best for your email marketing campaigns.
 Test everything you can: subject lines (emojis vs. no emojis; odd numbers vs. even numbers), links (full URLs vs. hyperlinked text), signatures (with a logo vs. without a logo), and all other elements.
 Fortunately, most email marketing platforms allow A/B testing super easily.

-Review and revise
+7. Review and Revise

 If you want to become a superstar email marketer, you’ll have to pay attention to every detail in your campaigns, from the subject line to your email signature.
 You still won’t be able to conduct ideal campaigns without lots of practice and constant changes and improvements.
 That’s why you should experiment with new things, test them, and utilize your best practices.